-The safety assessment (SD1) concluded there are no public health and safety concerns with permitting the use of triacylglycerol lipase from genetically modified T. reesei as a processing aid.
+FSANZ undertook a safety assessment (see section 2.2 above and the SD), which concluded there were no public health and safety concerns with permitting the proposed use of aminopeptidase Y derived from T. reesei as a processing aid.

 2.5.2.2 The provision of adequate information relating to food to enable consumers to make informed choices.